privrja/MassSpecBlocks/README.md

 # MassSpecBlocks
-MassSpecBlocks: Database of Sequences and Building Blocks of Microbial Metabolites for Mass Spectra Analysis is an open-source web application to manage own user databases of chemical structures like NRPs and to find structures on other chemical projects like [Pubchem](https://pubchem.ncbi.nlm.nih.gov), [ChemSpider](http://www.chemspider.com), [Norine](https://bioinfo.lifl.fr/norine/) and [ChEBI](https://www.ebi.ac.uk/chebi/downloadsForward.do).
+MassSpecBlocks: Database of Sequences and Building Blocks of Microbial Metabolites for Mass Spectra Analysis is an open-source web application to manage own user databases of chemical structures like NRPs and to find structures on other chemical projects like [Pubchem](https://pubchem.ncbi.nlm.nih.gov), [ChemSpider](http://www.chemspider.com), [Norine](https://bioinfo.lifl.fr/norine/), [ChEBI](https://www.ebi.ac.uk/chebi/downloadsForward.do), [COCONUT](https://coconut.naturalproducts.net) and [NP Atlas](https://www.npatlas.org).
 The application provides an export format for open source program [Cyclobranch](https://ms.biomed.cas.cz/cyclobranch/docs/html/) from Jiří Novák (Laboratory of Molecular Structure Characterization - Academy of Sciences of the Czech Republic).

 # Quick Links